 The tunnel is being built under basalt rock and the depth of this rock varies along the length of the tunnel.
 The tunnel slopes downhill from Western Springs to Māngere.
 Gravity helps wastewater flow to the Māngere Wastewater Treatment Plant.

 What will happen to the dirt and rock that is removed when boring the tunnel?

-We’ll use the dirt and rock (spoil) taken from the tunnel during construction to rehabilitate a former mining quarry on Puketutu Island.
+Not all dirt and rock is able to be reused.
+Any good quality material taken from the tunnel during construction will be used to rehabilitate a former mining quarry on Puketutu Island.
 One day, this island will be opened to the public as a regional park.